 Our current SEN at Moss Lane

 We currently have provision for children with ADHD, ASD, ODD, SEMH and SLCN, as well as displaying traits of dyslexia, dyscalculia and dyspraxia.
+We also have provision for children with Cerebral Palsy and Diabetes.

 Contact Information